DOT Commercial Motor Vehicle Inspection – [Video Training Kit]

 Do your Commercial Drivers need training on Vehicle Inspections?
 If so, this is the training package for you.
 As you know the Department of Transportation (DOT) requires that motor carriers implement a program to inspect their truck and commercial vehicles.
-The purpose of these inspections is to ensure that these large trucks and transport vehicles are mechanically safe and sound when they hit the road.
+These inspections aim to ensure that these large trucks and transport vehicles are mechanically safe and sound when they hit the road.
 These requirements are enforced by the Federal Motor Carrier Safety Administration or FMCSA.
-Of course safety is critical with these large trucks and regular inspection and proper maintenance helps ensure that problems are discovered before they become a problem with the driver on the road.
-This training covers several important topics:
+Of course, safety is critical with these large trucks, and regular inspection and proper maintenance help ensure that problems are discovered before they become a problem with the driver on the road.

 - What are the 5 different types of inspections required by DOT and FMCSA?
 (1. An FMCSA “periodic” inspection that occurs at least annually, 2.
 A “pre-trip” inspection each time the truck hits the road, 3. an “en-route” inspection that a driver makes during their trip, 4.
 “Roadside” inspections that are conducted by DOT or law enforcement, and 5. the “post-trip” inspection at the end of each trip.

 - Who performs the periodic inspections of a commercial vehicle?
 (FMCSA-certified inspectors)

 - Which inspections are commercial drivers responsible for?

 - What is the purpose of a pre-trip inspection?
 (Ensures the truck is in good mechanical condition, that the load is positioned correctly and secured properly, and any problems identified on the last post-trip inspection have been resolved)